Hurtak/petrhurtak.com/articles/2015/12/components/article.md

 | heading             | left aligned        | right aligned       |
 | ------------------- |:------------------- | -------------------:|
 | Cell text text text | Cell text text text | Cell text text text |

+## Quotes

+> Blockquotes are very handy in email to emulate reply text.
+> This line is part of the same quote.
+>
+> &mdash; Petr Huřťák

+This is a very long line that will still be quoted properly when it wraps.
+Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
+Oh, you can *put* **Markdown** into a blockquote.

+> This is a very long line that will still be quoted properly when it wraps.
+Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
+Oh, you can *put* **Markdown** into a blockquote.

 ## Typography